One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Appendix

 where $u_i \in \mathbb{R}^k$ and $v_j \in \mathbb{R}^k$ are $k$-dimensional latent vectors for row $i$ and column $j$, and $b_i$ and $c_j$ are scalar biases for the row and column, respectively. \paragraph{Implementation Details:} We specify the rank $k$ that defines the dimensionality of the latent space, sampled as an integer.
 The elements of the latent factor matrices $U \in \mathbb{R}^{N \times k}$ and $V \in \mathbb{R}^{D \times k}$, and the bias vectors $b \in \mathbb{R}^N$ and $c \in \mathbb{R}^D$, are sampled independently from a standard normal distributions.

 \paragraph{Description:} This pattern induces missingness based on latent group-level characteristics.
 Rows and columns are first assigned to discrete clusters, and each cluster has a random effect that uniformly influences the observation probability of all its members.
+Such structures are prevalent in education (students clustered in schools), healthcare (patients clustered in hospitals), and cross-national surveys.
+In these settings, missing data patterns are often not independent across observations but rather clustered \citep{van2011multiple}.
+For example, in multi-center clinical trials or Cluster Randomized Trials, missingness can be heavily influenced by site-specific factors such as resource availability or staff training \citep{diaz2014missing}.
+Ignoring this hierarchical structure during imputation fails to account for the within-cluster correlation and can lead to biased estimates \citep{enders2016multilevel}.
+Because the missingness mechanis is related to these cluster-level effects, which may themselves be latent, the data is \mnar.

-This is useful for modeling data from grouped experiments, such as a clinical trial where patients (rows) from a specific hospital (a given row cluster) and certain lab tests (a column cluster) might have systematically different rates of missingness due to local care protocols or equipment availability. \paragraph{Methodology:} The probability of an entry $(i, j)$ being observed is determined by an additive model of random effects corresponding to the cluster assignments of its row $i$ and column $j$.
+In the structured missigness taxonomy, we classify \clustermnar as \textbf{MNAR-UP} (Unstructured, Probabilistic) due to the the probabilistic dependence on unobserved factors, without dependence on other missingness indicators. \paragraph{Methodology:} The probability of an entry $(i, j)$ being observed is determined by an additive model of random effects corresponding to the cluster assignments of its row $i$ and column $j$.
 Denoting the row assignments by $C_R(i)$ and column assignments by $C_C(j)$, the observation probability is modeled as:

 where: \begin{itemize} \item $\sigma(z) = (1 + e^{-z})^{-1}$ is the sigmoid function. \item $g_k \sim \mathcal{N}(0, \tau_r^2)$ is the random effect for row cluster $k$. \item $h_l \sim \mathcal{N}(0, \tau_c^2)$ is the random effect for column cluster $l$. \item $\epsilon_{ij} \sim \mathcal{N}(0, \epsilon_{\text{std}}^2)$ is an entry-specific noise term. \end{itemize} \paragraph{Implementation Details:} For a matrix with $N$ and $D$ columns, row assignments $C_R(i)$ are draw uniformly from $\{0, ..., K_R-1\}$ and column assignments $C_C(j)$ are drawn uniformly from $\{0, ..., K_C-1\}$, where $K_R$ and $K_C$ are the total number of row and column clusters, respectively.
 The number of row clusters $K_R$, the number of column clusters $K_C$, and the standard deviation of the random effects ($\tau_r$, $\tau_c$, $\epsilon_{\text{std}})$ are hyperparameters specified for the data generation process.